cmdcolin/fastloader/README.md

 ## Installation

+Download the repo to plugins/FastLoader

-Download to the jbrowse folder as plugins/VCFLoader
+Then add to the jbrowse config something like

-Add to config with "plugins": ["VCFLoader"] or similar
+    "plugins": ["FastLoader"]